 Psalms 131:1 reveals the results of David’s efforts, while Psalms 131:2 chronicles how David achieved the desires of his heart.

-David makes a threefold negative declaration; my heart is not proud; my eyes are not haughty; I do not occupy myself with great matters (NICOT).
+David makes a threefold negative declaration; my heart is not proud; my eyes are not haughty; I do not occupy myself with monumental matters (NICOT).

 Psalms 131:1 O LORD, my heart is not proud; my eyes are not haughty.
 I don’t concern myself with matters too great or too awesome for me to grasp.

-To unwrap the meaning of this verse, three important questions need to be addressed: what is a proud heart?
+Three essential questions need to be addressed to unwrap the meaning of this verse.
+What is a proud heart?
 What are haughty eyes?
 What are matters that are too great or awesome to grasp?

 The Hebrew word translated as heart is leḇ.
 It connotes the seat of human intelligence and emotions.
 It has in view the inner man, mind, and will.

 Haughty eyes are a figure of speech that refers to arrogance or hubris.
 Humility is the opposite of haughty eyes.
 People that are proud look, compare, compete, and are never content.
-They scheme and strategize so that they can outdo, outperform, or one-up others.
+They scheme and strategize to outdo, outperform, or one-up others.

 David is free from pride; his heart is not lifted up.
-He has been released from high-handed, elitist, self-interest.
+He has been released from high-handed, elitist self-interest.
 His eyes are not raised too high (UBS).
 He does not grasp things that are beyond his limits.
 He does not occupy himself with great matters or wondrous things.
-The Hebrew word nipflaoṯh translated as wondrous things connotes things that are extraordinarily good or great, that is, wonderful, difficult, or awesome.
+The Hebrew word nipflaoṯh, translated as wondrous things, connotes things that are extraordinarily good or great, wonderful, difficult, or awesome.
 David has been freed from attempting to understand the mysteries of the universe and the Father’s mighty works.
-He is no longer pursuing “bigger than life” goals and aspirations (UBS).
+He no longer pursues “bigger than life” goals and aspirations (UBS).

 Psalms 131:2 I have calmed and quieted myself, like a weaned child who no longer cries for its mother’s milk.
 Yes, like a weaned child is my soul within me.

-David has been able to achieve what most of us would consider virtually impossible.
+David has achieved what most of us would consider virtually impossible.
 He is calm and at peace.
-He has quieted himself.
-He is at rest and all struggles have ceased.
+He quieted himself.
+He is at rest, and all struggles have ceased.
 It is as though his life is a perpetual Sabbath day without end.